Crimes of the Future (2022 film): Home media

-Crimes of the Future was released on 4K Ultra HD Blu-ray on January 31, 2023, from Decal Releasing, Neon Films and Distribution Solutions.
+Crimes of the Future was released on 4K Ultra HD Blu-ray on January 31, 2023, from Decal Releasing, Neon, and Distribution Solutions as well as from Second Sight in the UK.

 Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 276 reviews, and an average rating of 6.7/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% based on 285 reviews, and an average rating of 6.7/10.
 The website's critics consensus reads, "Quintessential if not classic Cronenberg, Crimes of the Future finds the director revisiting familiar themes with typically unsettling flair".
-On Metacritic, the film has a weighted average score of 67 out of 100, based on 55 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 68 out of 100, based on 55 reviews, indicating "generally favorable reviews".

 David Rooney of The Hollywood Reporter praised the performances of Mortensen and Seydoux but concluded that the film "offers up more mysteries than it solves."
 Todd McCarthy's review in Deadline Hollywood describes the film as "serious, elegant and provocative enough to cut it as an art film in the Cannes competition while also delivering the gross goods of body parts and exploitation film provocations.
 Not too many filmmakers can straddle the two, but Cronenberg still manages it pretty well."

 The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2022.